Home Visit with Santa Willie

 HAVE YOUR CAMERA READY

 Be sure to have all cameras, phones and fresh batteries necessary to take the photos you want.
-Don't miss a once in lifetime moment due to stale batteries!
+Don't miss a once in lifetime moment due to stale or dead batteries!

 Ideally, Santa’s arrival should be out of view of your guests.
 If you have gifts for Santa to pass out then work out a place for Santa to transfer them to his bag such as a porch, garage or car.
 Santa's suit is quite warm, so a parking place close to your event will keep Santa cool.